alphagov/transformation-dashboard/_posts/2000-01-10-personalised-number-plates.markdown

 challenges: |
   - Turning complicated transactions into simple digital services
   - Integrating with current systems and migrating data to a secure cloud environment
+  - Potential resource conflicts with other digital projects (for example, the demand for test environments)

 next-steps: |
-  - Start alpha stage
   - Build prototype
   - Integrate service with existing systems and data
-  - Complete user research
+  - Continue user research
+  - Bring new team members on board

 videos:
   - url     : https://www.youtube.com/watch?v=pAsleU4b-oM